Ava McNaughton: College

 During the 2024–25 season, in her sophomore year, she posted a 36–1–2 record with eight shutouts, a 1.25 GAA and .944 save percentage.
 She led the nation in GAA and ranked second in save percentage.
 She was named the WCHA Goaltender of the Month in October 2024, after she led the league with eight wins and three shutouts.
 She ranked second in the WCHA with a 1.05 GAA and .948 save percentage.
 She was named the WCHA Goaltender of the Month and Hockey Commissioners Association Co-National Goaltender of the Month in November 2024.
 During the month she recorded six wins and two shutouts, with a 1.20 GAA and .956 save percentage.
 She was named the WCHA Goaltender of the Month in January 2025, after she posted a 7–0–2 record, with a 1.45 GAA and .938 save percentage.
 She was named the WCHA Goaltender of the Month in February 2025, after she recorded five wins.
 Her five wins were tied for the by any goalie in the month and three of her wins came against ranked opponents.
 She ranked second in the WCHA with a 1.00 GAA and .948 save percentage.
 She won the WCHA goaltending championship after she posted a 1.28 GAA and .945 save percentage in conference games.
 Following the season she was named to the Second Team All-WCHA and a finalist for the WCHA Goaltender of the Year.
+She was named the Women's Hockey Commissioners Association National Goalie of the Year.
 During the 2025 NCAA Division I women's ice hockey tournament, she helped lead Wisconsin to their eighth national championship and was named to the NCAA All-Tournament team.
 Her 36 wins were the most by a goaltender in program history.

+During the 2024–25 season, in her junior year, she posted a 26–2–2 record with eight shutouts, a 1.27 GAA and .941 save percentage.
+During conference play, she led all WCHA goalies with a 1.29 GAA, and ranked second with a save percentage of .939, trailing only Ève Gascon.
+Following the season she was named to the Second Team All-WCHA for the second consecutive year.
+During the 2026 NCAA tournament championship game against Ohio State she recorded 34 saves and helped Wisconsin win their ninth NCAA championship in program history.
+She was subsequently named tournament Most Outstanding Player.

 International play

+Junior

 McNaughton represented the United States at the 2022 IIHF U18 Women's World Championship and won a silver medal.
 She appeared in one game against Finland, and recorded 11 saves for the shutout win in her first IIHF U18 Women's World Championship game.